bubl-ai/bubl-ai.github.io/_posts/2024-03-23-RAG-Design-Tradeoffs.md

 **Pros:**
 - Improves efficiency and facilitates faster, scalable and more reliable data retrieval and processing.
 - Allows for a nuanced understanding of context, distinguishing between similar sections with subtle differences.
-- Enhances retrieval reliability and reduces hallucination issues related to chunk retrieval.
+- May enhance retrieval reliability and reduces hallucination issues related to chunk retrieval.

 **Cons:**
 - Requires domain-specific knowledge to build relevant hierarchy structures.